Magnolia Chicken Timplados Hotshots: 2012–2014: The rebrand to San Mig Coffee and Grand Slam

-2014 Commissioner's: Mr. Everywhere era and the 12th championship

 They faced GlobalPort on their debut game on March 12, 2014, they eventually won it 91–75.
 Ian Sangalang was named the Best Player of the Game, finishing with 16 points.
 They faced Ginebra on their second game on March 16, 2014., They won the game 90–80, with an outstanding performance by their import, James Mays finishing with 29 points, 29 rebounds, and 6 blocks.
 They faced Rain or Shine on March 22, 2014, their third game, they won it 91–74.
 Peter June Simon was named the Best Player of the Game.

 After that three-straight victories, the Mixers lost back to back against Barako Bull and Talk 'N Text, they lost to the Energy on March 25, 2014 with a slim margin, crediting Ronjay Buenafe with hitting the two penalty freethrows, after that, 7.7 seconds were left on the clock.
 Unfortunately, the inbound pass of Barroca for a counter-layup of Mark Barroca did not go in and they lost the game, 90–92.
 They also lost to the Tropang Texters on March 31, 2014, with a score of 75–81, On the first three quarters, the Texters dominated the game, and even blown the lead to 22, but the Mixers bounced back up to cut the lead down to six, but the Texters held them off to seal the win.

 They fought Air21 on April 9, 2014, they won it.
 They also lost to San Miguel on April 12, 2014, 88–97.
 After four days they also lost to Meralco 78–88, and again lost to Alaska on April 20, 2014, with a 19-point margin, 66–85.
 On this game only the bench players played more minutes to rest the star players for the quarterfinals, Cone rested their four star players, Yap, Mays, Simon, and Pingris.
 They also limited the appearance of Devance, Barroca and Melton to be ready for their quarterfinals matchup.

 They lost to the Aces, on Game 1 of the quarterfinals on April 21, 2014.
 Fighting for their lives, the Mixers eventually won Game 2, 70–65.
 Pingris still played even though he was injured at the time.
 They also won the do-or-die game three, with a fourteen-point margin, 79–65.
 Pingris won back to back honors for the Best Player of the Game.